vmware/vmware-aria-operations-integration-sdk/README.md

 in a collection.
 Setting these object types and attribute types helps VMware Aria Operations to validate, process, and display the data correctly.

 Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the following section.
-The adapter is stateless,therefore the test __test__ and __collect__ methods should be self contained.
+The adapter is stateless, therefore the methods are not able to store any data for use in later method calls.
 For further guidance on using the template project consult the [Walkthroughs](../README.md#walkthroughs) section.

 ### Testing a Management Pack